addr2data/aws-certification-prep/exercises/ex-002_SettingUpVpc.rst

      - 1
      - This limit cannot be increased.

-*Note: The limits are valid as of 06/13/18.
+*Note: These limits are valid as of 06/13/18.
 Please you the following link to see the most up to data limits* https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Appendix_Limits.html